Why Automate This? Exploring Correlations Between Desire for Robotic Automation, Invested Time and Well-Being: Discussion

 \section{Discussion}

 In the following, we analyze our research questions (RQ1-4) based on the results in the previous section.
-Our primary analysis is a statistical evaluation of ranked activities, without regard to the specific nature of the activities, complemented with illustrative or unexpected trends for particular activities.
+Our primary analysis is a statistical evaluation of activity ranks, complemented with illustrative or unexpected trends for particular activities.

-\textit{RQ1: Does the average time-spent predict the desire for robot automation?} Our results contradict our first hypothesis, showing that time spent on an activity is \textbf{not} an indicator of the desire for robot automation (\textbf{H1}).
-This contrasts prior work~\cite{ray2008people} that assumes people want to automate activities where they invest more time and provides a clear motivation to search for other factors, like well-being.
-Remarkably, the activity presenting the lowest desire for robot automation among the household subset is where people invest the most time: \textit{food and drink preparation}.
-This is illuminating given the numerous robotics efforts to automate cooking.
+\textit{RQ1: Does the average time-spent predict the desire for robotic automation?} Our results contradict our first hypothesis, showing that time spent on an activity is \textbf{not} an indicator of the desire for robotic automation (\textbf{H1}).
+This contrasts prior work~\cite{ray2008people} that assumes people want to automate activities where they invest more time, motivating the search for other factors such as well-being.
+Remarkably, the activity with the lowest desire for robotic automation among the household subset is where people invest the most time: \textit{food and drink preparation}.
+This raises questions about whether the numerous robotics efforts to automate cooking in industrial contexts would be successfully adopted in the home.

-\textit{RQ2: Which feelings are the strongest predictors of the desire for robot automation?} Only the happiness and pain that activities bring to the general population are solid indicators for the desire to automate them (\textbf{H2.1} and \textbf{H2.3}).
-Remarkably, for many activities, the well-being scores for painfulness, sadness, stressfulness, and tiredness are close to zero, suggesting that these feelings were not evoked, rather than being low, which explains in part the lack of correlations.
-While the meaningfulness and stress that the activities elicit are also weak to medium correlated ---negatively (\textbf{H2.2}) and positively (\textbf{H2.5}), respectively--- we cannot reject the hypothesis that there is no correlation between them ($p>0.05$).
-Interestingly, while \textit{food and drink preparation} is associated with relatively high happiness and linked to a low desire for robot automation among the household subset (last), \textit{kitchen and food cleaning} ranks very low in happiness (18th) with a high desire for robot automation: people seem to enjoy cooking but not cleaning afterwards, a task that robotics research could focus on.
+\textit{RQ2: Which feelings are the strongest predictors of the desire for robotic automation?} Only the happiness and pain that activities bring to the general population are solid indicators for the desire to automate them (\textbf{H2.1} and \textbf{H2.3}).
+For many activities, the well-being scores for painfulness, sadness, stressfulness, and tiredness are close to zero, suggesting that these feelings were not evoked, rather than being low, which explains in part the lack of correlations.
+The meaningfulness and stress that the activities elicit are also weak to medium correlated ---negatively (\textbf{H2.2}) and positively (\textbf{H2.5}), respectively---however we cannot reject the hypothesis that there is no correlation between them ($p>0.05$).
+Interestingly, while \textit{food and drink preparation} is associated with relatively high happiness and low desire for robotic automation among the household subset (last), \textit{kitchen and food cleaning} ranks very low in happiness (18th) with a high desire for robotic automation: people seem to enjoy cooking but not cleaning afterwards, a task that robotics research could focus on.